 Indy's hospitality community has completed the Hoosier Hospitality Promise, in partnership with the Indiana Restaurant & Lodging Association and health officials across the state.
 When you see this endorsement, you can be certain that the venue is taking all necessary steps to protect their employees and customers and that they are taking a leadership role in protecting their community.

-As of July 1, 2021, face masks are no longer required in Marion County for both vaccinated and unvaccinated peoples.
+As of July 1, 2021, face masks are no longer required in Marion County regardless of vaccination status.

 Quick Links: Reopening Guidelines | Travel Safety Resources | Trip Ideas